PextraCloud/collectd-cuda/README.md

+> **DEPRECATION NOTICE**: This script in this repository has been moved [here](https://github.com/PextraCloud/collectd-plugins/blob/master/plugins/nvidia-cuda.sh), released under a more permissive license.

+---

 # collectd-cuda

 This is a simple script that can be run with [collectd's](https://www.collectd.org/) `exec` plugin to monitor NVIDIA GPUs.
 It relies on `nvidia-smi` to gather the data.